Warren-Morelli/-Movie-Analysis-for-Microsoft/#1 README FIRST.md

 5- Which months are films the most successful?

+6- Does a higher production budget equal higher revenue?

 ## Data

-My data was taken from Bom, IMDb movie datasets which included films dated from 2010 and later.
+My data was taken from Bom, IMDb & TN movie datasets which included films dated from 2010 and later.

-I first started by dropping all of the variables that I thought wouldn’t effect the end result, producing the most revenue.
-A couple of the rows in my dataset were missing values.
-Luckily, I had a very large data base so I could afford to drop those one where need be.

-I added the domestic gross and forign gross together to find the total gross so I could compare that to the months, genres and runtime.
-There were quite a few missing runtime data values, too many to delete, so I found if I changed those missing values to the median, it didn’t effect the outcome and I wouldn’t lose data.
+The films revenues came from TN & Bom.
+This was connected to the IMBd data to compare the revenue and profits with the runtimes, release dates, genres and production budget, as I found these to be the most crucial factors for a successful film.

 ## Results

-My above analysis leads me to 3 clear reccommendations I can confidenly provide that will produce the most profitable film
+My analysis leads me to 4 clear recommendations I can confidently provide that will produce the most successful film.

-1. Choose one of these 3 genres are the best performers.
-Adventure is the leader closely followed by Action and Sci-Fi.
+1. Musical and fantasy are the genres that produce the highest profit, followed by action, adventure and animation.

-2. The ideal runtime for a film is between 90 - 150 minutes.
+2. The ideal runtime for a film is between 100 - 140 minutes.

-3. The months that generate the most revenue are June-July and November-December.
-These dates seem to aligm with 2 biggest school holidays of the year which could explain the increase in revenue.
+3. The months that generate the most revenue are May to July and November.
+These dates seem to align with the 3 biggest holidays in the US which can explain the increase in revenue.

-***

-Further anaylsis to compare profit margins with revenue could uncover more factors to determine successful films.
+4. There is a strong correlation between a higher production budget and higher revenue simply meaning, the higher your production budget, the more revenue the film will produce.